everpub/openscienceprize/proposal-v2.md

 ## Openness first

-The proponents (and contributors to this [R³ proposal]) will form the first members of a community we will build around this proposal.
+The proponents (and contributors to this [everpub proposal]) will form the first members of a community we will build around this proposal.

 The [R³ proposal] was written in